 - Business credit – How will you convince a bank to give you a loan for your business when you haven’t established any business credit?

 We’ve briefly given you four reasons to keep your business and personal accounts separate.
 Now you’re probably wondering which account will best suit your business needs.
 Don’t worry.
 We’ve got you!

 At Credit Bank, we offer the following business accounts:

-For more information on how to open a business account at Credit Bank, email us at email@example.com
+You can open your account online.
+For more information on how to open a business account at Credit Bank, get in touch with us.